sfeir-open-source/sfeir-school-playwright/steps/08-component-tests/README.md

 1. Runs existing test in `src/components/select.spec.tsx` ;
 2. Add a test to check the `Select` component shows every options ;
-3. Add a test to check when you select an option, the value is emitted ;
+3. Add a test to check that when you select an option, the value is emitted ;